espocrm/documentation/administration/bpm-signals.md

 Signals feature is a part of Advanced Pack extension and can be utilized in BPM and Workflows tools.

 There are set of standard signals which are broadcasted upon specific events in the application.
-These *built-in signals* are listed below.
+These *built-in signals* are listed below in the article.

 It's also possible to broadcast custom signals in BPM process or via code.